-- A. The mechanical contractor shall obtain all permits and arrange all inspections, give notices and pay all fees as required by the Authority Having Jurisdiction. - B. This contractor shall coordinate any necessary site utilities including water, natural gas, and sewer work with local utility, owner, and other contractors to minimize disruption and downtime.
-ANY AND ALL CHARGES ASSESSED BY THE UTILITY OR CITY TO ACCOMMODATE THE REQUIREMENTS OF THIS PROJECT ARE THE SOLE RESPONSIBILITY OF THE MECHANICAL CONTRACTOR.
+- A. The mechanical contractor shall obtain all permits and arrange all inspections, give notices and pay all fees as required by the Authority Having Jurisdiction. - B. This contractor shall coordinate any necessary site utilities including water, gas, and sewer work with local utility, owner, and other contractors to minimize disruption and downtime.
+ANY AND ALL CHARGES ASSESSED BY THE CITY OF ABERDEEN OR THE UTILITY TO ACCOMMODATE THE REQUIREMENTS OF THIS PROJECT ARE THE SOLE RESPONSIBILITY OF THE MECHANICAL CONTRACTOR.
 VERIFY ALL CHARGES AND COORDINATE ALL EQUIPMENT NECESSARY WITH THE UTILITY BEFORE SUBMITTING BID.